-Drew is an online novelist with two e-published works.
+Drew is an online novelist with three e-published works.
 A bibliophile and a voracious reader.
 A writer who loves to muse about life.

 Have you ever wondered how you can get your novel or story in the hands of fans who will truly appreciate it?
 Perhaps you've tried self-publishing an eBook, but you got less than stellar results.
 Maybe you have gone the traditional publishing route and been met a manifold of rejections.